jozu-ai/kitops/GOVERNANCE.md

 ## Voting

 While most business in KitOps is conducted by "[lazy consensus](https://community.apache.org/committers/lazyConsensus.html)", periodically the Maintainers may need to vote on specific actions or changes.
 A vote can be taken in the #general channel in the [KitOps Discord server](https://discord.gg/XzSmtPn3) or in the private Maintainers channel for security or conduct matters.
-Votes may also be taken at the weekly [KitOps Public Office Hours meeting](#kitops-public-office-hours-weekly).
+Votes may also be taken at the bi-weekly [KitOps Public Office Hours meeting](#kitops-public-office-hours-bi-weekly).
 Any Maintainer may demand a vote be taken.

 Most votes require a simple majority of all Maintainers to succeed, except where otherwise noted.
 Two-thirds majority votes mean at least two-thirds of all existing maintainers.